 These days, mobile phones are the equivalent of the Swiss army knives used throughout the decades as an all-in-one solution to every problem.
 You can use your phone (or an app on the phone) to turn on the heat, set an alarm, shop, read a book, watch a movie, play some music or a game, and so on.
 Phones never leave their owners’ sides and are likely the first thing they reach for in the morning.
 A mobile phone is a person’s best friend – no doubt about it.
 The ubiquitousness of mobile devices raises the question of whether your business should take advantage of this by implementing text message marketing?

-Just the fact that people almost never let their phones leave their side should be a good enough reason to convince you that text message marketing is valuable, but the list goes further.
-Today, we’ll discuss other factors supporting your decision to use text message marketing.
-Then, we’ll offer suggestions for implementing this tactic into your exiting marketing strategies.
+Just the fact that people almost never let their phones leave their side should be a good enough reason to convince you that text message marketing or Text Blasts are quite valuable, but the list goes further.
+SMS text marketing makes an excellent option for reaching people.
+Then, we’ll offer suggestions for implementing this tactic into your existing marketing strategies.

 Benefits of text message marketing for customers

 People find text messaging quick and simple.
 They are convenient as well.
 Your customers can read your message through the notification bar without even opening it.
 It is almost instant, so they no longer have to open an app for their emails and go through their junk folders.
 They can forget about logging on to social media and checking your page for updates since text messages keep them informed.

 Text messaging is also much less invasive than a phone call and even less annoying than email marketing since all it takes is a swipe to dismiss the text.